Houston Texans 53 Man Roster Prediction, 2019 Version 2.0

 TIGHT END (3): Jordan Akins, Jordan Thomas, Darren Fells

-Jordan Thomas was back on the practice field yesterday, after about a week or so of nursing some sort of injury.
-Akins has looked very solid in the passing game, and Fells is going to make the team on the strength of his blocking, largely because the other tight ends aren't great blockers, and unfortunately neither is the starting left tackle.
+Fells and Akins are super locks, and I think Thomas is going to be on this team, even if he was catching some of O'Brien's "availability heat" earlier in training camp.
+There's too much to like about his game.

-OFFENSIVE LINE (5): Tytus Howard, Zach Fulton, Nick Martin, Max Scharping, Seantrel Henderson
+OFFENSIVE LINE (6): Tytus Howard, Zach Fulton, Nick Martin, Max Scharping, Seantrel Henderson, Roderick Johnson

-The big swap out here from last prediction column — Seantrel Henderson, who's been a fixture starting at right tackle, is in, and Martinas Rankin is out.
-(Spoiler alert — Rankin is ALL the way out.
-I don't have him making the 53 man roster.
-My compass is off when it comes to him.)
+We are adding Roderick Johnson here, and he may be the first offensive lineman in my several year history of predicting Texans 53-man rosters to go from off the team to a "lock" in one week.
+Johnson started on Saturday in place of oft-injured Matt Kalil (who Bill O'Brien insists is still the starter, when he's healthy, which might be never), and did a hell of a job.
+Right now, fans and media are overwhelmingly in his corner, as he seems to provide a slightly better chance of Deshaun Watson avoiding a wheelchair by Week 8.

 DEFENSIVE LINE (4): J.J.
 Watt, D.J.
 Reader, Angelo Blackson, Brandon Dunn